dymmond/asyncmq/docs/en/docs/learn/advanced-patterns.md

 * **Logging & Monitoring**: Combine `event_emitter` hooks with Prometheus or ELK stack for real-time insights.

 !!!
 Joke
-    **Final joke**: If your cluster autoscaler has better reflexes than you do on Monday mornings, you’re doing it right.
+    **Final joke**: If your cluster autoscaler has better reflexes than you do on Monday mornings, you're doing it right.

 ---

-That’s a wrap on Advanced Patterns!
-Up next: **Performance Tuning & Benchmarking** We’ll squeeze every last millisecond out of AsyncMQ.
+That's a wrap on Advanced Patterns!
+Up next: **Performance Tuning & Benchmarking** We'll squeeze every last millisecond out of AsyncMQ.